P-wig/ML-HW/project/ProjectProgress.md

 < **Project Progress** should include experiments you have completed thus far.>

+I have not yet touched on any models as I want more input on my provided data plots so I may take more educated steps in selecting a strong model to fit my data.

 <**Project Submission** should only contain final version of the experiments.
 Please use visualizations whenever possible.>
 * Describe how did you evaluate your solution
   * What evaluation metrics did you use?